 About the area

 From the Marlborough Sounds in the north to the Nelson ranges in the southwest, the Marlborough District contains some of the most diverse scenery in New Zealand.
-The Peppertree luxury South Island accommodation just outside the town of Blenheim in Marlborough offers some of the region's finest 5 star rated hotel accommodation.
+The Peppertree luxury accommodation just outside the town of Blenheim offers some of the region’s finest 5 star rated hotel accommodation.
 Read on and discover a little about the Marlborough region to enhance your stay at our small luxury hotel in sunny Blenheim.

 The greens, blues and golds of the Marlborough landscape reflect the profound pleasures to be found in the wine capital of New Zealand.

 With 40% of the nation’s vineyards and an international reputation for it’s dazzling cool-climate Sauvignon Blanc’s and other rising stars- including Pinot Noir and Riesling – the province is becoming a magnet to wine lovers, tourists and investors.

 The largest area of wine activity is the Wairau Valley, a broad plain edged by the dark, blue Richmond Ranges to the North and the tawny flanks of the Wither Hills in the South.
 Rows of grapevines march across the landscape here as well as in the neighbouring Awatere Valley where the snow capped Mt Tapue-o-nuku stands sentinel.

 The fertile alluvial soils which make Marlborough wines so special and also grow cherries, garlic, olives and other prime produce, were deposited by the Wairau and Awatere Rivers which continue to provide much needed irrigation.
 From the mountains, the Wairau weaves across the plains while the Awatere has cut deeply into soft papa rock as it flows to the East Coast of the South Island, where Pacific waves pound the rocky shoreline.